introbioinfo-2023-1/exercise01-beta-rachelse/README.md

 Please write your commands in commandXX.sh and save your result to resultXX.txt (or resultXX.csv)

 ## command01.sh
-1. Print your student number and github ID and copy the printed result to **student_id.txt**.
+1. Print your student number and github ID and redirect the printed result to save to **student_id.txt**.
 The format should be like "2021-#####,harryporter" without ".
     > You can check your github ID at the top right corner of the github page.
     ![githubID](img/github_id.png)